 \subsection{Stellar mass-size relation}

-To investigate if there is a difference in the sizes of Cosmic Vine members and the rest of the field, we establish the mass-size relation of star-forming and quiescent members using the morphology catalogue from the DJA \citep{Genin2025_DJA_morph}, in which the size of each galaxy is fitted assuming identical radii across all JWST bands.
-We fit the mass-size relation to the functional form \cref{eq:mass-size} and show the results in Fig.~\ref{fig:mass_size}.
+To investigate whether there is a difference in the sizes of Cosmic Vine members and the rest of the field, we established the mass-size relation of star-forming and quiescent members using the morphology catalogue from the DJA \citep{Genin2025_DJA_morph}, where the size of each galaxy is fitted assuming identical radii across all JWST bands.
+We fit the mass-size relation to the functional form, with the results shown in Fig.~\ref{fig:mass_size}, following

-Where $A$ is the effective radius at $M_\ast=5\times10^{10}\,{\rm M_\odot}$ in kpc.
+where $A$ is the effective radius at $M_\ast=5\times10^{10}\,{\rm M_\odot}$ in kpc.

-As shown in Fig.~\ref{fig:mass_size}, SFGs in the CEERS field follow well the mass-size relation of $z\sim3.75$ late-type galaxies from \citet{Ward2024_Mass_size_relation}, while Cosmic Vine members show a slightly shallower slope.
+As shown in Fig.~\ref{fig:mass_size}, SFGs in the CEERS field follow well the mass-size relation of $z\sim3.75$ late-type galaxies from \citet{Ward2024_Mass_size_relation}, while Cosmic Vine members display a slightly shallower slope.
 This results in a radius of 0.09 ($\sim2\sigma$) to 0.15 ($\sim3\sigma$) dex lower in star-forming Vine members with mass $\log(M_\ast/{\rm M_\odot})=10.7$ when compared to the rest of the field and the relation from \citet{Ward2024_Mass_size_relation} respectively (\cref{fig:mass_size}).
 This indicates that massive star-forming Vine members are in general more compact than field SFGs at the same redshift.
-QG members overall follow the mass-size relation of $z\sim3.75$ QGs from \citet{Ito2024_QG_mass_size} with large scatter.
-However, the sample size of QGs remains too small to conclude the size difference of QG members.
+The majority of the massive SFGs show a bulge-like core with a star-forming disk and high bulge-to-total ratios $B/T>0.5$, indicating that their compact sizes are likely due to rapid growth of bulges (e.g. \citealt{Huertas-Company2025,Shuntov2025morphology}).
+Overall, QG members follow the mass-size relation of $z\sim3.75$ QGs from \citet{Ito2024_QG_mass_size} with large scatter.
+However, the sample size of QGs remains too small to draw any conclusion on the size difference of QG members.